SeniorDesignFALL2015/Automotive-Safety-System-EE3902/Documentation.md

 [hardware assembly,
 [zumo libraries, zumo installation, ping library, ultrasonic senior, arduino uno, materials]

-ASS = Automotive Safety System
-OR
-AS = Auto Safety

 ## Introduction
 0_1.
-What is ASS?
+What is HASS?

-At relatively high speeds, an autonomous vehicle should able react intelligently.
-ASS is a safety control system that helps prevent collision for autonomous vehicle on public roadways.
+At relatively high speeds, an autonomous vehicle should able to react intelligently.
+HASS is a safety control system that helps prevent collisions for autonomous vehicles on public roadways.

 0_2.
-What does ASS do?
+What does HASS do?

-ASS will prevent auto collisions with safe lane changing capabilities.
+HASS will prevent auto collisions with safe lane changing capabilities.
 This project is coded with C in an Arduino IDE, and is meant to prove the concept with smale-scale robotic vehicles.

 0_3.
-What does ASS require?
+What does HASS require?

-ASS requires an microcontroller and ZUMO shield on an robotic vehicle.
+HASS requires an microcontroller and ZUMO shield on an robotic vehicle.
 In addition, this project requires a distance sensor, reflectance sensor, and dual motor drivers.
 For software uploading, the Arduino IDE will be used.

 0_4.
 Contant information